paulbradshaw/journalismrecipebook/chapters/interviewnews.md

 > *Graham will join other trade union leaders virtually at the Trades Union Congress that begins this weekend and is expected to speak on Tuesday.
 It will come two weeks before Starmer’s first in-person speech since being elected Labour leader in April 2020.*

-With the actor interview that's not quite so easy, so another strategy is to take a quote with looks ahead in some way (this particular quote is less effective on that front):
+Another strategy is to take a quote with looks ahead in some way.

-> *“In 200 years, they’ll be looking back at images of women now going: ‘What were they doing?
-What is that?
-You’re blowing your face and lips up.’
-Yet it’s a multibillion-dollar industry.
-And women are part of that industry, perpetuating this ‘empowerment’.”*

 ## Other examples to learn from